 Floors including sub-floors

 Repair category 1

-Notes Sections of flooring are loose/uneven.
+Notes There is evidence of water damage to the flooring within the boiler cupboard.
+Affected sections should be repaired/replaced by a competent joiner.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Internal joinery and kitchen fittings Repair category 1 Notes The kitchen fitments which are of recent origin were found to be in good order consistent with their age and use.
-Other internal joinery fixtures/finishes are showing signs of general wear and tear consistent with the age, use and occupation of the property.
-A programme of selective refurbishment would be considered advantageous.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes The kitchen fitments were found to be in good order consistent with their age and use.

+There is a degree of general wear and tear to other internal joinery fixtures/finishes and a programme of selective refurbishment would be

+37 SPENCER CRESCENT,

+considered advantageous although not essential.